cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 ## Making dataset

-Tensorflow offer a very convinient api for datasets we have a keras method to easily create a tf.data.dataset specifically for time series data with shape (batches, batch_size, sequence_length, features) after that we apply a window over the data which would split the sequence into a tuple of two sequences first element represents the past 24 hours and the other one represents the label or the next our.
+Tensorflow offers a very convenient api for datasets, we have a keras method to easily create a `tf.data.dataset` specifically for time series data with shape `(batches, batch_size, sequence_length, features)` after that we apply a window over the data which would split the sequence into a tuple of two sequences first element represents the past 24 hours and the other one represents the label or the next our.

 ```python